grisstyl/FantasticBeasts/notes.md

 # Mobs

-* Fire crab - Spider - can do fire crab things, light stuff on fire

 * Fwooper - Parrot - can make a lot of noise, dizzying the target and impairing them

 * Giant - Giant - incredibly strong but very slow, can leap into the air and smash the ground